While our eyes are believed to be the windows to our souls, could our feet be the windows to our overall health?

 8 potential warning signs your feet may be telling you

 1. Cold feet and toes

 While you may just need to bundle up and sit by the fire for a bit, having cold feet may point to a vascular disorder or circulatory problem.
 Restricted blood flow from PAD can cause your feet or toes to feel colder than the rest of your body.
 Conditions associated with PAD may be occlusive (when an artery becomes blocked) or spastic (when an artery constricts due to a spasm).
-An example of occlusive is peripheral arterial occlusion, and an example of spastic is Reynaud’s disease.
+An example of occlusive is peripheral arterial occlusion, and an example of spastic is Raynaud’s disease.

 Your cold feet may also be due to poor circulation as a result of diabetes, smoking, and other familial contributary factors.
 Frequent high blood sugar levels can narrow the arteries and reduce blood supply to tissues, which can leave your feet feeling cold.